mariochavez/compass-sinatra/README.markdown

 ### Compass

-Sass basically allows you to write nicer css, it supports variables and some other stuff.
+[Sass]("http://sass-lang.com/") basically allows you to write nicer css, it supports variables and some other stuff.

-But compass, goes a step further: "The compass core framework is a design-agnostic framework that provides common code that would otherwise be duplicated across other frameworks and extensions."
+But [compass]("http://compass-style.org/") , goes a step further: "The compass core framework is a design-agnostic framework that provides common code that would otherwise be duplicated across other frameworks and extensions."

 This means it it gives you sass tools so you don't have to start from scratch on every new project and duplicate code.
 Most important of all, compass also supports plugins.